How To Link TRN With Customs Registration

 After the value-added tax (VAT) by the United Arab Emirates (UAE) on 1 January 2018, it became mandatory for businesses to pay VAT on imports.
 However, the UAE-VAT regulations provide a reverse charge mechanism in VAT payment whereby importing business concerns can defer VAT tax on imports by reporting them in their VAT returns.

 Nevertheless, this facility is available only to VAT-registered companies, and non-registered importers must pay the VAT tax due in cash when the customs department clears the imports.
+Businesses registered for VAT are required to link their Tax Registration Number (TRN) with their Customs Registration Number (CRN) to utilize this facility.

 how to link vat with dubai